Old-age pensions

 - for men – 65 years.

-The new rules for obtaining the right to an old-age pension have significantly reduced the right to draw a pension at an age lower than the normal retirement age.
-This has increased the effective retirement age for both men and women.
+The new rules for obtaining the right to an old-age pension have significantly reduced the right to draw a pension at an age lower than the retirement age.